The Godfather (soundtrack): Background and recording

 Coppola hired Italian composer Nino Rota to create the underscore for the film, including the main theme, "Speak Softly, Love".
 In October 1971, Coppola flew to Rome with a copy of the film to give Rota to view and create the score accordingly.
 For the score, Rota was to relate to the situations and characters in the film.
 Scott Cain of The Atlanta Journal and Constitution reacted to Rota's work with the movie's score by saying that regardless of how the movie turned out, "it will be worthwhile just for Rota's contributions."
 Rota synthesized new music for the film and took some parts from his 1958 Fortunella film score, in order to create an Italian feel and evoke the tragic film's themes.
 Rota also based the piece Main Theme (The Godfather Waltz) off the opening melody of Jean Sibelius' Symphony No. 1.
 Paramount executive Evans found the score to be too "highbrow" and did not want to use it; however, it was used after Coppola managed to get Evans to agree.
 Coppola believed that Rota's musical piece gave the film even more of an Italian feel.
 Coppola's father, Carmine, created some additional music for the film, particularly the music played by the band during the opening wedding scene.

+There are nine instances within the film where incidental music can be heard, including: